Queenscripts/TakeHomeProject-Sold.com/README.md

-# Sold.com Take Home Project
+# Queen Entry | Sold.com Take Home Project

 This project includes several common tools and frameworks for developing a modern-day full-stack node/react web application.

-The goal of this project is to gauge your fullstack capabilities and knowledge in the following areas:
+This project entry assesses my fullstack capabilities and knowledge in the following areas:

 - React
 - Typescript